CubeFlix/lily/COMMANDS.md

 **Chunk Returns:** None

 ### Get User Information
 > Get information about users, given a list of users.
 Returns the user's name, clearance level, and bcrypt password hash as a UserInfo object.
-If a given user does not exist, the command does not return an error.
-Rather, it reports that the user does not exist in the resultant user info structure.
+If a given user does not exist, the command returns an error.

-**Parameters:** None
+**Parameters:**

+> - `users` (type `[]string`)
+>
+>   The list of users.

 **Chunk Arguments:** None